engineyard/ey-docs/pages/ey_cli_user_guide.md

 1. Install the `engineyard` gem: gem install engineyard

-2. Switch to your local app directory that contains your git repo: cd ~/my_application
+2. Switch to your local app directory that contains your git repository: cd ~/my_application

 3. Deploy your app: